Selenium Best Practices for Efficient & Reliable Tests

 A fresh browser instance for each test ensures a clean environment and prevents interference.
 This improves reliability, especially with complex interactions or browser-specific quirks.

-Get Faster Feedback with Shorter Tests
+Faster Feedback with Concise Tests

 Shorter, focused tests provide faster feedback and simplify debugging.
 Aim for tests that target specific functions, rather than covering too much at once.